axioned/handbook/src/content/docs/Playbook/guidlines-for-time-tracking.md

 We understand that the word “fair” might introduce a degree of subjectivity.
 We have added a few guidelines on how to determine where an activity falls.

 **Remember, these are guidelines and not rules; common sense above everything.**

+If in doubt, ask your Project Manager or fellow members in your project channel, or [#help](https://axioned.slack.com/archives/C016UBG8QGG).

 ## Billable